State Transitions

 When a validator is slashed, so are all redelegations from the validator that began after the

 infraction.
-Redelegations are slashed by slashFactor
+Redelegations are slashed by slashFactor.

 Redelegations that began before the infraction are not slashed.

-The amount slashed is calculated from the InitialBalance
+The amount slashed is calculated from the InitialBalance of the delegation and is capped to

 prevent a resulting negative balance.